hard-nett/docs/docs/overview/terminology.md

 ## Delegate

-When a user bonds OSMO to a validator to receive staking rewards and in turn obtain voting power.
+When a user bonds TERPto a validator to receive staking rewards and in turn obtain voting power.
 Validators never have ownership of the bonded OSMO.
 Delegating, bonding, and staking generally refer to the same process.

 ## Delegator

-A user who delegates, bonds, or stakes OSMO to a validator to earn rewards.
+A user who delegates, bonds, or stakes TERPto a validator to earn rewards.

 ## Fees